railroader/InterfacesExample/README.md

 # InterfacesExample
-Example of loosely coupling Data Access using an Interface
+Really simple example of loosely coupling Data Access using an Interface